 - 5.1 The Council's treasury activities are regulated by statute, and a professional code of practice (the CIPFA Treasury Management in Public Services Code of Practice).
-It is a requirement of this Code, and the financial regulations of South Lanarkshire Council that a Treasury Management Strategy is approved by Committee every year. - 5.2 The Treasury Management Strategy for 2020/21 is detailed at Appendix 2. - 5.3 The Treasury Management in the Public Services Guidance Notes for Local Authorities details treasury management indicators that are to be reported within the Treasury Strategy. - 5.4 The level of borrowing required to fund the Council's Capital programme, together with the variable nature of interest rates increases the risks associated with the treasury management function.
-As a result the Council will take a cautious approach to its Treasury Strategy by setting treasury management indicators to contain the activity of the treasury function within certain limits, thereby managing risk and reducing the impact of adverse movements in interest rates. - 5.5 The indicators set limits on the maturity structure of borrowing and limits on investments over 364 days. - 5.6 The main areas covered by the Strategy are: - Debt and Investment Projections - Expected Movement in Interest Rates - Borrowing Strategies - Statutory Repayment of Loans Fund Advances - 5.7 Total external net debt is expected to reach £1,105.169m by the end of 2019/20.
-This is gross debt of £1,236.873m less estimated investments of £131.704m.
-The estimated level of investments reflects the level of reserves held plus an element of working capital. - 5.8 External debt includes the liability of £201.443m that is included on the Council's balance sheet for the Secondary Schools and finance leases under International
+It is a requirement of this Code, and the financial regulations of South Lanarkshire Council that a Treasury Management Strategy is approved by Committee every year. - 5.2 The Treasury Management Strategy for 2021/2022 is detailed at Appendix 2. - 5.3 The Treasury Management in the Public Services Guidance Notes for Local Authorities details treasury management indicators that are to be reported within the Treasury Strategy. - 5.4 The level of borrowing required to fund the Council's Capital programme, together with the variable nature of interest rates increases the risks associated with the treasury management function.
+As a result, the Council will take a cautious approach to its Treasury Strategy by setting treasury management indicators to contain the activity of the treasury function within certain limits, thereby managing risk and reducing the impact of adverse movements in interest rates. - 5.5 The indicators set limits on the maturity structure of borrowing and limits on investments over 364 days. - 5.6 The main areas covered by the Strategy are: - Debt and Investment Projections - Expected Movement in Interest Rates - Borrowing Strategies - Statutory Repayment of Loans Fund Advances - 5.7 Total external net debt is expected to reach £1,112.196m by the end of 2020/2021.
+This is gross debt of £1,199.283m less estimated investments of £87.087m.
+The estimated level of investments reflects the level of reserves held plus an element of working capital and the borrowing that was not taken in 2020/2021 recognising that this reduces the cash that the council has available for investment.

-Financial Reporting Standards.
-It should be noted that while these liabilities are to be classed as external debt, there is no requirement to borrow these amounts and there is therefore no impact on borrowing costs.
+5.8 External debt includes the liability of £193.743m that is included on the Council's balance sheet for the Secondary Schools and finance leases under International Financial Reporting Standards.
+It should be noted that while these liabilities are to be classed as external debt, there is no requirement to borrow these amounts and there is, therefore, no impact on borrowing costs.

-6. Annual Investment Strategy 2020/21
+6. Annual Investment Strategy 2021/2022